How I got into Oxford PhD

 I was doing my MSc at that time and so I had to work long hours in the lab.
 The next day, I finished my experiments early and cycled my way back home.
 At 7 pm, my skype started to ring and on tapping of the green button, I met Shazia first time online.
 On our first day, we spoke for two and a half hours.
 She asked me all sorts of intuitive questions.
 I shared my idea of cancer and how much I want to create a new genetically modified disease model.
 At the end of that call, she said, I don’t need to do any MSc.
 She suggested that I should directly apply for a PhD in her lab.

 Then started my long application and trails of paperwork.
 I collected all the transcripts, wrote the essays and managed my recommendation letters.
 On December 2016, I submitted my PhD application.
 On 13 February next year, I got an email from Oxford saying that I got into the program but without a scholarship.
 So, I was on my own to manage my funding.

 It was a nightmare journey for me.
-I had applied to at least 27 different scholarships.
-I even met rich businessmen in the clubs of Dhaka to convince them to fund my study.
+I applied to at least 27 different scholarships.
+Even I met rich businessmen clubs of Dhaka to convince them to fund my study.
 Yes!
 I was that desperate.
 By July 2017, I got rejected from all of them.
 The earth cracked beneath my feet as I wrote to Oxford that I won’t be able to start my PhD due to financial reason.

 Why do we fall?